ARISE-Initiative/robosuite/docs/algorithms/benchmarking.md

 ## v1.0

 We provide a standardized set of benchmarking experiments as baselines for future experiments.
 Specifically, we test [Soft Actor-Critic](https://arxiv.org/abs/1812.05905), a state of the art model-free RL algorithm, on a select combination of tasks (all), robots (Panda, Sawyer), and controllers (OSC_POSE, JOINT_VELOCITY).
 Our experiments were implemented and executed in an extended version of [rlkit](https://github.com/vitchyr/rlkit), a popular PyTorch-based RL framework and algorithm library.
-For ease of replicability, we have released our official benchmarking environment which can be found <link here> (see TODO (3)).
+For ease of replicability, we have released our official benchmarking results on a [separate repository](https://github.com/ARISE-Initiative/robosuite-v1-benchmarking).

-All agents were trained for 2000 epochs with 500 steps per episode, and utilize the same algorithm hyperparameters, which can be found <link here> (see TODO (2)).
-We normalize the rewards such that the maximum possible per-episode return is 1000.
-Below, we show the per-task experiments conducted, with each experiment's training curve showing the evaluation return mean's average and standard deviation over three random seeds (see TODO (1)).
+All agents were trained for 1500 epochs with 500 steps per episode, and utilize the same standardized algorithm hyperparameters (see our benchmarking repo above for exact parameter values).
+We normalize the our per-step rewards to 1.0 such that the maximum possible per-episode return is 500.
+Below, we show the per-task experiments conducted, with each experiment's training curve showing the evaluation return mean's average and standard deviation over three random seeds.

-TODO: (1) Add updated runs with standard hyperparams used for all envs; this will be updated by v1 public release.
-Currently, beta release only uses 3 runs per task / robot / controller combination.

-TODO: (2) Add .json with standard hyperparams used for all envs; currently, per-env/robot/controller hps are used, so this is omitted temporarily for the beta release.

-TODO: (3) Add link to benchmarking repo for people to easily replicate runs; this will be prepped and linked by the public release of v1

-### Lift
+### Block Lifting
-For the Lift task, both OSC_POSE and JOINT_VELOCITY were tested on Panda and Sawyer robots.
+For the Block Lifting task, both OSC_POSE and JOINT_VELOCITY were tested on Panda and Sawyer robots.

 ![sac_lift](../images/benchmarking/sac_lift.png)

-### Stack
+### Block Stacking
-For the Stack task, both OSC_POSE and JOINT_VELOCITY were tested on Panda and Sawyer robots.
+For the Block Stacking task, both OSC_POSE and JOINT_VELOCITY were tested on Panda and Sawyer robots.

 ![sac_stack](../images/benchmarking/sac_stack.png)